16 Dropshipping Tips for New Entrepreneurs You Need to Know

 4. Automate More of Your Business

 Using dropshipping tools like Oberlo, many aspects of your business will be automated.
-However, if you have a full-time job or are looking to create a more passive income, figuring out how to automate more aspects of your business will allow you more freedom to pursue your passions.
+As this dropshipping tutorial points out, you can do product research before you launch an online store, and Oberlo is just the tool you need.
+If you have a full-time job or are looking to create a more passive income, figuring out how to automate more aspects of your business will allow you more freedom to pursue your passions.

 Ecommerce automation tools can help you grow and scale your business quickly.
 Buffer allows you to automate social media posting.
 Kit automates marketing tasks like advertising, retargeting, emails, and more.
 Also, you can check out marketing automation software and Shopify tools, to help simplify your marketing tasks.

 5. Ensure Your Website is Presentable

 One of the most important dropshipping tips is to make sure your website is customer friendly.
 By that I mean your website shouldn’t scare off a customer.
 Many new store owners start marketing their stores when their home page is missing images, has placeholder text and all of their products are lumped together in one big category.

 Before launching your store, take a look at other websites in your niche.
 What does their home page look like?
 What’s the format of the copy on their product page?
 Do their images include logos on them?
 What types of pages does their website have?
 Which features or apps does the store include on their website?